-Based on historical information, coupled with a review of the current status of existing receivables, management of OSAG determined that an allowance for doubtful accounts at June 30, 2016 and 2015 was not necessary.
+Based on historical information, coupled with a review of the current status of existing receivables, management of OSAG determined that an allowance for doubtful accounts at June 30, 2017 and 2016 was not necessary.

 Policy and contract retention reserves: OSAG's liability for policy and contract retention reserves is generally limited to the prior three policy periods.
 Each individual member's liability is limited to its specific retention level (amount set aside each policy period to pay claims of member employees) for each policy period.
-Actual member claims in excess of the retention level for a policy period are covered by a stoploss insurance agreement with CompSource Mutual (see Note 4).
-Unused retention for a policy period accrues to the benefit of the specific member upon expiration of the three year period.
-Each member with unused retention may elect a refund or receive a credit toward the following year's premium.
+Actual member claims in excess of the retention level for a policy period are covered by a stop-loss insurance agreement with CompSource Mutual (see Note 4).
+Unused retention for a policy period accrues to the benefit of the specific member upon expiration of the three-year period.
+If any unused retention remains for any member, that amount will be issued as a credit toward the following year's premium for active members only.
 Subsequent qualifying claims for a policy period in which the member's unused retention was either refunded or applied as a credit is the sole liability of the member.
 Policy contracts under the first dollar coverage program (see Note 5) do not have policy or contract retention reserves as all claims under this program have been ceded to CompSource Mutual.